astroumd/lmtoy/docs/wishlist.md

   format.
 Used by the lmtoy_reduce.sh script.
 This could be expanded to provide better guesses on baselining for example.

+* rms_cut is now allowed to be negative.
+This will cause it to compute a robust mean and std, and use (now per pixel!) a cuttof of mean + |rms_cut|*std.
+So a value of -3 or -4 should be sufficient to get rid of the doppler tuning problems of the data prior to Feb 18, 2020.

 # A wishlist

 In no particular order, there are some remaining things on the wish list, the